20 Brilliant And Inspiring Home Libraries

 This polished wood paneled library comes from an Italian style palazzo in Montecito, CA created by Santa Barbara based SFA Design. (see entire post) The pitched ceiling is decorated with hand painted grotesque frescoes.
 The designers tempered the formality of the space with plump traditional design sofas making the room welcoming and comfortable.

 For a more custom high-end solution, there is the new Metro Deco range from the Clive Christian Contemporary Collection which is based upon geometric linear principles, with clean lines and an inclusion of Art Deco elements.
 The design strongly contrasts with the ornate and embellished style of the Clive Christian Classical Collection.
-A Clive Christian room is designed specifically to your tastes and needs with extraordinary attention given to every detail.
+Clive Christian home libraries are designed specifically to your tastes and needs with extraordinary attention given to every detail.

 And of course, there is the solution where you contact your favored architect, interior designer, or which ever specialist or artisan you prefer and have them create you a custom solution for whatever space you select.
-I hope these images have provided you all with some ideas in terms of how you may like the final results to look.
+I hope these images have provided you all with some ideas for your home libraries and how you may like the final results.
 If you’re not looking to create a new custom space, maybe you are looking to do something smaller or improve or make some changes to your current system.
-A new paint color, or wood finish perhaps…lacquer maybe?
+A new paint color, or wood finish…lacquer maybe?
 Perhaps have some lighting installed or upholster the backs of your shelves, or maybe gold leaf the backs?
 Now that is a great idea!
 I hope today’s design inspiration has provided you with plenty of fresh ideas.
-This isn’t the last you all will be hearing from me on this matter.
 I could still do another collection or two on other fabulous home libraries that I have been inspired by lately.

 I also came across some books you may be interested in pertaining to this: One is “At Home with Books: How Book Lovers Live with and Care for Their Libraries”..from Potter Style.
 The other being “House Beautiful’s Decorating with Books”..from Hearst.
 There are lots of others as well.

 What do you all think?
 Do you like these that I have presented today?
 Are there any others you would like me to look into and post on?
 Have you all created any wonderful library solutions of your own that you would like to share?
-Tell us about it in the comments or if you have pictures, email them to me at the email listed at the bottom of the contact page.
-If any of you designers and artists and other creatives have any projects that you would like for us to consider showing here on this site, be sure to submit them via the “Submit your Project” icon on the home page.
-We’d love to see what your work!
+Tell us about it in the comments.

-Thanks you all so much for reading along!!!
+Thanks you so much for reading along with me today.

-If you have enjoyed reading today’s post, please share it along with the social media buttons below!
+If you have enjoyed reading today’s post, please share it on social media.